 Thankfully, with more money than ever being injected into research and development, there’s a wedge composition for just about every golfer – from those who want one single club given their sometimes hefty price tag, to those who will pay whatever is required to get top of the range gear.

-One thing is certain: if you are in the market for new wedges, there has been no better year to shop around than 2021.
+One thing is certain: if you are in the market for new wedges, there has been no better year to buy one given the number of options available.

 We’ve hit as many of the latest wedges we can down at our local golf shop, and scoured the internet for information, to compile this comprehensive list of the best wedges you can add to your bag.